 This passion for the arts led Scott to obtain a B.M. in Vocal Performance and to later pursue a M.M. in Vocal Performance.
 Scott has served as an adjunct instructor at Alabama School of the Arts since 2016.

 Although his training and experience spans multiple styles, from opera, crossover, and pop, to even competing internationally in barbershop, his classical foundation always reestablishes itself as his first musical love.
 As an avid student of vocal literature, Scott admits that he enjoys “researching and performing many unconventional pieces that many would likely consider to be on the outskirts of mainstream vocal literature, while also maintaining a deep respect and devotion to many of the foundational composers.”
-Memorable stage credits include: Balthazar in Menotti’s “Amahl and the Night Visitors”, Simone in Puccini’s “Gianni Schicchi”, Don Basilio in Rossini’s “Il Barbiere di Siviglia”, the title role in Gilbert & Sullivan’s “The Mikado”, Jud Fry in Rodgers & Hammerstein’s “Oklahoma!”, and Grantaire in “Les Miserables”.
+Memorable stage credits include: Balthazar in Menotti’s Amahl and the Night Visitors, Simone in Puccini’s Gianni Schicchi, Don Basilio in Rossini’s Il Barbiere di Siviglia, Don Bartolo in Mozart’s Le Nozze di Figaro, The Secret Policeman in Menotti’s The Consul, the title role in Gilbert & Sullivan’s The Mikado, Jud Fry in Rodgers & Hammerstein’s Oklahoma!, and Grantaire in Les Miserables.

 When not traveling with Veritas, you’ll most likely find Scott preparing a cup of coffee at his in-home

-Scott is equally as passionate about the visual arts as he is about music and has worked professionally as a visual artist for more than 10 years.
+Scott is equally as passionate about the visual arts as he is about music and has worked professionally as a visual artist for more than a decade.
 When not singing, painting, designing, discussing philosophy of the arts, or pursuing the perfect cup of coffee, he is most likely diving into the deep black hole that is Wikipedia.